By S. E. Jihad Levine

 the touch of my own hands

-feeling far better than the touch by anyone since,
+feeling far better than the touch of anyone else or

 including that of my Uncle Tony.